Branches

 Delete a decision point

-In this example we need to delete a decision point we added by mistake, but we don’t want to lose any of the grouped steps to the right of the decision point.
+The following example shows how to delete a decision point, without losing any of the grouped steps to the right of the decision point.

 Delete a branch